-An innovative Data Strategy called “data virtualization” (DV) is employed to tackle high volumes data from varied sources.
+An innovative data technology called “data virtualization” (DV) is employed to tackle high volumes data from varied sources.
 Data virtualization is widely used in enterprise resource planning (ERP), customer relationship management (CRM), and sales force automation (SFA) systems to collect and aggregate multi-source data.

 From multi-sourced data acquisition to advanced analytics, this technology seems to offer a one-stop solution.
 The biggest benefit of DV, as perceived by businesses today, is the presence of this additional layer on top of traditional data warehouses for fast and reliable access to data.